 « Back to Chronic Disease Resources for the Individual

 Tobacco use is one of the biggest threats to you and your family’s health.
-Smoking and second-hand smoke are the leading causes of heart disease, lung disease, and cancer related death.
-In order to improve your health and protect the health of others around you, here are a few things that you can do right now.
+Smoking and secondhand smoke are the leading causes of heart disease, lung disease, and cancer related death.
+In order to improve your health and protect the health of others around you, here are two easy ways to find support to quit for good.